• Forms Updates – November 2023

 - By The MAR Legal Team

 Below are some important updates to the MassForms™ Library.
 Be sure to confirm that you are using the latest versions of these forms.
-UPDATED: Listing Agreements (Forms 692, 693, 707, 708, 709, 715, 721) All versions of the Listing Agreement in the Library have been updated to allow for the fee due to the broker to be entered as either a dollar amount or a percentage of the sale price.…
+You can access these forms here.
+UPDATED: Listing Agreements (Forms 692, 693, 707, 708, 709, 715, 721) All versions of the Listing Agreement in the Library have been updated to allow for the fee due to the broker to be entered as either a dollar amount or…

 Read More